 Northern Powergrid is the local electricity distribution network company for the North East, Yorkshire and northern Lincolnshire.
 We are responsible for the electricity network including the overhead power lines and underground cables that transports your electricity.
 We are not your electricity supplier and you do not pay us directly for the energy you use.

-An essential part of our role is maintaining accurate records of the 6 million customers supplied by our networks – every home, shop, office and factory.
-The reason for me writing to you is that we cannot trace any record for your premise.
-We require some urgent information from you to help us resolve this anomaly.
+An important part of our role is keeping accurate records of the {6} million customers supplied by our networks – every home, shop, office and factory.
+The reason for me writing to you is that we cannot find any record for your premise.
+We require some urgent information from you to help us resolve this query.

 The information you provide may allow us to identify your premise correctly.
-Alternatively, if your premise remains and you are not registered with an electricity supplier we will create a unique reference number (MPAN) for the property.
-You must then promptly make contact with your chosen electricity supplier to agree a supply contract and agree your connection arrangements.
+Alternatively, if your premise remains unidentified and you are not registered with an electricity supplier we will create a unique reference number (MPAN) for the property.
+You must then promptly make contact with your chosen electricity supplier to complete a supply contract and also agree your connection arrangements.

 Yours Faithfully